hharryyf/gdl2qbf/new_game/README.md

 * Put Ext(G) inside game.lp

-* **Requirement: Ext(G) must be the temporal-extended ASP program of some two-player zero-sum turn-taking GDL game G**
+* **Requirement: Ext(G) must be the temporal-extended ASP program of some two-player zero-sum turn-taking GDL game G, and the 2 players must call xplayer and oplayer respectively**

 * Note that you must specify move_time_domain inside game.lp indicating the horizon of the game